MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/quickstart-schedule-work-order.md

 > ![Screenshot of active users in the Microsoft 365 admin center](./media/quickstart-o365-admin-users.png)

 > [!Note]
-> You may need to also assign your users to your environment in the Power Platform admin center.
-See the topic on [adding users to an environment](https://docs.microsoft.com/power-platform/admin/add-users-to-environment) for more details.
+> You may also need to assign your users to your environment in the Power Platform admin center.
+For more information, see the article on [adding users to an environment](/power-platform/admin/add-users-to-environment).

 ## Step 3: Create and schedule a work order